chuanzhidong/chuanzhidong.github.io/_pages/resume.md

 **EMPLOYMENT EXPERIENCE**
 ------

-* **Structural & Analytics Engineer, Palo Alto Research Center, Palo Alto, CA, May 2021-present**
+* **Structural & Analytics Engineer, Palo Alto Research Center, Palo Alto, CA, May 2021-Sep 2022**
-  *	Developing fiber optical sensor and Internet of Thing (IoT)-based Structural Health Monitoring system.
+  *	Develop fiber optic sensor and Internet of Thing (IoT)-based structural health monitoring system for transportation infrastructures to diagnose the structural health status and system performance.
+  *	Develop finite element models to evaluate system load carrying capacities and critical components for diagnostics and prognostics.
-  * Conducting R&D of bridge load rating and structural condition assessment using IoT system, machine/deep learning, and data analytics.
+  *	Conduct R&D of condition assessment, load detection, load capacity evaluation and predictive models with hybrid methods based on IoT system, computer vision, machine/deep learning, and data analytics.
-  *	Investigating bridge operation status and structural behaviors under super loads/significant traffic events .
+  *	Investigate system operation status and structural behaviors under super loads/significant events by using large data analysis, computer vision, and machine learning based methods.

 * **Postdoctoral Scholar, University of Central Florida, Orlando, FL, Jan 2020 - May 2021**
+  *	Developed deep learning algorithms to detect local structural damages such as crack, spalling and delamination by using multi-source information fusion such as conventional sensor signals, images, infrared/thermal images, NDT, and FEA results.
+  *	Investigated mechanical behavior, dynamic properties, and load distribution effects of deteriorated coastal bridges by using load tests, SHM, digital image correlation (DIC) and NDT.
-  * Designing learning-based algorithms to detect the structural characteristic change from bridge monitoring data of sensors and cameras before and after bridge repairs.
+  *	Investigated machine learning-based algorithms to detect the structural characteristic changes from bridge monitoring data of sensors and cameras before and after bridge repairs.
-  * Conducting static and dynamic load tests on deteriorated bridges and investigating the structural behavior, modal properties and load distribution effects.
-  * Designing learning-based algorithms to detect local structural damages such as crack, spall and delamination by using multi-source information fusion
+  *	Wrote research proposals for fundings from different agencies and asset owners.
+  *	Mentored and led graduate and undergraduate students in multiple research projects.

-* **Guest Lecturer, University of Central Florida, Orlando, FL, Mar 2021**
+* **Guest Lecturer/Course Instructor, University of Central Florida, Orlando, FL, 2021-2022**
+  * Finite Element Analysis: graduate level course.
-  * Teaching graduate level course: Finite Element Analysis.
+  * Dynamics of Structures: graduate level course.
+  * Statics: undergraduate level course.

-* **Research Assistant, University of Central Florida, Orlando, FL, Aug 2016 - Dec.
-2019**
+* **Research Assistant, University of Central Florida, Orlando, FL, Aug 2016 - Dec 2019**
+  *	Proposed a fully structure-oriented noncontact health monitoring framework with different computer vision algorithms, and improved the monitoring efficiency under different application scenarios.
   *	Proposed a portable approach to estimate the bridge load distribution and load rating by using computer vision, and achieved the bridge load rating under normal traffic and without load test.
-  * Proposed a fully structure-oriented noncontact response monitoring framework with different computer vision algorithms, and improved the monitoring efficiency under different application scenarios.
-  * Developed a non-contact bridge weigh-in-motion approach by using computer vision, and estimated the human load on a footbridge.
+  *	Developed a non-contact bridge weigh-in-motion (WIM) approach by using computer vision, and estimated the human load on a footbridge.
   *	Monitored the structural vibrations of a large stadium using sensors and cameras during NCAA football games, and investigated the vibration serviceability of the stadium under human crowd dynamic loads.
+  *	Wrote research proposals for fundings and mentored graduate and undergraduate students.
   *	Mentored a diverse group of students to do finite element analysis, loading test, vibration monitoring and modal analysis.

 * **Research Assistant, Zhejiang University, Hangzhou, China, May 2012 - Aug 2016**
+  *	Developed an Elasto-Magnetic effect based total strain/stress sensing method for steel cables and implemented on real bridges to estimate the cable stress loss during construction and operation stages.
+  *	Built a scaled model of a cable-stayed bridge, implemented the structural health monitoring system on it and conducted experiments and structural evaluation.
   *	Developed computer vision-based structural monitoring methods and implemented on multiple structures to estimate the structural behaviors and evaluate structural performances under various types of loads.
-  * Developed an Elasto-Magnetic effect based total stress sensing method for steel cables, and implemented on real bridges to estimate the cable stress loss during construction and operation stages.
-  * Built a scaled model of a cable-stayed bridge, implemented the structural health monitoring system on it and conducted experiments and structural evaluation.
   *	Analyzed seven months displacement data from a bridge health monitoring system and extracted the bridge profile changes under long term temperature effects.
   *	Extracted the temperature induced and the traffic induced strain components from the measurements of fiber optical sensors using Wavelet Analysis.

 * **Teaching Assistant, Zhejiang University, Hangzhou, China, Sep 2014 - May 2016**
   * Guided undergraduate students to gain hands-on experiences in different types of sensing technologies for structural health monitoring during the Structural Health Monitoring and Control course.